-Native American women make only 60 cents for every dollar the average white man makes.
-And Equal Pay Day for Native women — the day that represents how much longer they have to work to earn as much as an average white man made in one year — doesn’t happen until October 1.
+Native American women make only 59 cents for every dollar the average white man makes.
+(And that's for women who are working full-time — for those working part-time, that drops to 55 cents.)
+And Equal Pay Day for Native women — the day that represents how much longer they have to work to earn as much as an average white man made in one year — doesn’t happen until November 30.

-That’s just barely before we observe Native American Heritage Month in November, celebrating the diverse culture, accomplishments, and heritage of the first inhabitants of what’s now the United States.
-At Ellevest, we like to celebrate the women+ who are leading the way — from the record number of Native American women headed to Congress in 2021 to the entrepreneurs starting businesses faster than the average rate to the activists fighting against racism, violence, and a legacy of injustice.
+That’s the last day of Native American Heritage Month, in which we honor the diverse culture, accomplishments, and heritage of the first inhabitants of what is now the United States.
+At Ellevest, we like to celebrate the women who are leading the way — from the record number of Native American women who serve in Congress to the entrepreneurs starting businesses faster than the average rate to the activists fighting against racism, violence, and a legacy of injustice.

-Today, we’re sharing eight inspiring Native American women who have worked to lift up their communities, build new ways to earn what they’re worth, fight for equality, and disrupt money.
+Today, we’re sharing nine inspiring Native American women who have worked to lift up their communities, build new ways to earn what they’re worth, fight for equality, and disrupt money.